Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Method

+In the small platelet and semi-periodic model hydroxyl groups were introduced to rectify the edges.
+Al-O-H and Si-O-H in the edges were integrated into the simulation via the extension of harmonic bonds and angles from the initial ClayFF force field \cite{pouvreau2019structure}.
 Initially, a large box of water was structurally optimized using the conjugate gradient (CG) method.
-Subsequently, equilibration occurred under an NPT ensemble at a temperature of 300 K and a pressure of 1 atm.
+Subsequently, equilibration occurred under an NPT ensemble at a temperature of 300 K and a pressure of 1 atm to ensure proper thermal, pressure, and energy stabilization of the system.
 Following this, Na-MMT, Ca-MMT, and Cu-MMT were each introduced into the box of water through separate simulations.
 Each PMF graph was generated through a sequence of simulations, wherein the distances between two MMT platelets or sheets were incrementally increased by an average of 0.2 Å. In each scenario, water molecules within a 2 Å radius of each platelet were excluded to prevent overlapping water molecules with MMT platelets and to avoid undesired interactions in the initial steps of simulation.
-Across all simulations, 11, 12, and 14 non-edge metals located in the octahedral layers of platelets, periodic sheets, and semi-periodic sheets respectively, remained fixed.
+Across all simulations, metals in the octahedral layers remained fixed in all x, y, and z directions: 11 out of 42 for platelets, 12 out of 160 for periodic sheets, and 14 out of 168 for semi-periodic sheets.

 Subsequently, every system underwent pre-equilibration under NPT conditions at 300 K and 1 atm for 50 ps, followed by further equilibration and force sampling under NVT conditions at 300 K for 1 ns.
 A timestep of 1 fs was chosen for all simulations.

 Swelling pressure calculations for Na-MMT, Ca-MMT, and Cu-MMT were determined by analyzing the gradients of PMFs at various dry densities.
-These dry densities, which were calculated based on the center-to-center distances between two cation-MMTs, were inspired by the approach detailed in Sun's study \cite{sun2015estimation}.
+These dry densities, defined as \( \frac{m}{A \times d} \), where \( m \) is the mass of the clay with ions, \( A \) is the area of the clay, and \( d \) is the d-spacing, were calculated based on the center-to-center distances between two cation-MMTs, as inspired by the approach detailed in Sun's study \cite{sun2015estimation}.
 In addition to this analysis, we also computed the mean square displacement (MSD) for each counter-ion within the MMT clays.